tylerharter/cs301-projects/spring19/p2/README.md

 You would get 10% because there are 20 problems, each worth 5%, and we have done problems 1 and 3 for you.
 You can see this because the output above says "PASS" by them.
 Your goal is to get more points by getting test.py to print "PASS" by more problems.
-In other cases, you can see there is no answer in the original notebook (when it says `no outputs in an Out[N] cell`), and in other cases you need to make a change to correct a wrong answer (e.g., when it says `found 34 but
+In some cases, you can see there is no answer in the original notebook (when it says `no outputs in an Out[N] cell`), and in other cases you need to make a change to correct a wrong answer (e.g., when it says `found 34 but